browserengineering/book/book/invalidation.md

 happens in real browsers, too.
 After all, real browsers are millions, not thousands, of lines long, and support thousands of CSS properties.
 Their dependency graphs are
-dramatically more complex our browser's.
+dramatically more complex than our browser's.

 We'd therefore like to make it easier to see the dependency graph.
 And along the way we can centralize *invariants* about the shape of